Aerodymier/roblox-endorsed-weapons-fork/README.md

 The configuration options in https://developer.roblox.com/en-us/articles/weapons-kit are here as well but there are some extras:

 ## Global configuration options
-These are located in ReplicatedStorage's Configuration folder.
+These are located in WeaponsSystemFolder's Configuration folder which should be in ReplicatedStorage.

 1) You can set "friendly fire" which allows or disallows players on different teams to damage each other.